paolo-vergo/cnn-toolbox/README.md

-# Classification, Segmentation and Visual Query Answeing (VQA) with Convolutional Neural Network (CNN)
+# Classification, Segmentation and Visual Query Answeing with Convolutional Neural Network

 These are 3 independent projects on CNN developed with **Python using Tensorflow**